Chickens live in coops and barns, and people live in houses. A rule that should be followed for good reason… but isn’t always.

 As far as baby chicks go, they don’t need to be inside your home.
 Radiant heat or a heat lamp in a garage or barn that protects them from drafts is perfectly suitable.
 If it isn’t, then chicks are being purchased at the wrong time of the year.
 Buy in the spring when it’s easier to manage temperatures.

-Whether chicks from a hatchery, the neighbors pampered flock, or your very own birds, be safe, responsible, keep them in their own area, and out of the family home.
+Whether chicks from a hatchery, the neighbor’s pampered flock, or your very own birds, be safe, and responsible, keep them in their own area, and out of the family home.

-People get sick from Salmonella by hand to mouth contact.
-Usually this happens when people handle birds or their droppings and then accidentally touch their mouths or forget to wash their hands before eating or drinking.
+People get sick from Salmonella through hand-to-mouth contact.
+Usually, this happens when people handle birds or their droppings and then accidentally touch their mouths or forget to wash their hands before eating or drinking.

 Even birds that do not look sick may be shedding Salmonella.
 And even though a bird looks clean, it may still have germs like Salmonella on its feathers or feet.